efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ```

 :::{tip}
-You can control the visible layers in KLayout by right clicking in the layers
+You can control the visible layers in KLayout by right-clicking in the layers
 area and selecting hide all layers.
 Then double click on the layers that you want
 to view.
-In this figure, only `met2.pin`, `met3.pin` and `prBoundary.boundary`
+In this figure, only `met2.pin`, `met3.pin`, and `prBoundary.boundary`
 are shown.
 :::

-As shown above, the are a lot of pins needed by the design and
+As shown above, there are a lot of pins needed by the design and
-certainly a floorplan with 50% utilization wouldn't fit all the pins.
+certainly, a floorplan with 50% utilization wouldn't fit all the pins.

 ---

 #### Caravel Integration

 `Caravel User Project Wrapper` is a macro inside `Caravel`.
 To be able to use
-any design as a `Caravel User Project Wrapper` it has to match the footprint
+any design as a `Caravel User Project Wrapper`, it has to match the footprint
 that `Caravel` is expecting so we can't rely on `FP_CORE_UTIL`.

 ##### IO Pins

-The top level design `Caravel` is expecting any `Caravel User Project Wrapper`
+The top-level design `Caravel` is expecting any `Caravel User Project Wrapper`
 to have the IO pins at specific locations and with specific dimensions.
 We
 can achieve that by using the variable `FP_DEF_TEMPLATE`. `FP_DEF_TEMPLATE` is a
-`DEF` file used as a template for the design's floorplan.
-IO pins shapes and
+`DEF` file that is used as a template for the design's floorplan.
+IOs pin shapes and
 locations are copied from the template `DEF` file over to our design.
 In addition,
 the same die area is used as the one in the template `DEF` file.